Ant2210/project2/README.md

 ### Features

--   Full responsive across all screen sizes
+-   Fully responsive across all screen sizes.
 -   Intuitive and easy to navigate either using the various buttons throughout the page.
 -   A "How To Play" section detailing the purpose of the quiz as well as how to play.
 -   A Leader Board which saves the users score to the local storage allowing them to keep track of their high scores.